ArmadaDev25/BoomBoomRoulette_WinForm/README.md

 A roulette style Windows Forms app developed in C#.

 ## Features
-- For loop that makes uses a function to generates a number either a 1 or a 0.
+- Function that generates and array of data that contains whether a round is considered "Live or Not".
+It this by using a for loop that generates a random number.
+Then based on the random adds a string to the array.
+This string can either be

 ## YouTube Video Link
 https://youtu.be/pcdj-lBgnJM